adrianshep/5000quatloos_python/README.md

 ##Our Thang

 Our very simple program finds and replaces all personal pronoun lower-case "i"s with upper-case "I"s in the children's literature classic "Green Eggs and Ham."
+Oh, and finds and replaces all occurences of "ham" with "spam."

 There's very little one needs to run our program: